||SUMMER 2013 LEGAL INTERNSHIP OPPORTUNITY

 Please indicate in your cover letter where you learned of this internship opportunity.

-Students are encouraged to submit applications as early as possible, as decisions are made on a rolling basis.
+Applications will be accepted on a rolling basis.
 Applications from second year law students must be postmarked no later than December 1, 2012.
-Applications from first year law students may be submitted beginning December 1, 2012 and must be postmarked no later than January 15, 2013.
+Applications from first year law students must be postmarked no later than January 10, 2013.
+Applicants are strongly encouraged to submit their materials as early as possible.

 This job description provides a general but not comprehensive list of the essential responsibilities and qualifications required.
 It does not represent a contract of employment.
 The ACLU reserves the right to change the job description and/or posting at any time without advance notice.